The best employee monitoring software can enhance productivity and security.

 Work Examiner was launched in 2006 by EfficientLab LLC.
 The firm says the software is now used by over 1500 companies.
 Amongst the benefits it promises are accurate tracking of when employees arrive at and leave their desk, the ability to schedule reports on users or departments (received via email), and the option to set flexible policies for controlling employee work time and 'free' time.

 Work Examiner is broken down into three main purposes: web usage control, surveillance and work time tracking.
-The platform provides data on how an organisation's web traffic is distributed between users, computers, user groups, departments, sites and website categories.
+The platform provides data on how an organization's web traffic is distributed between users, computers, user groups, departments, sites and website categories.
 It can be viewed by days, dates and hours.
 Detailed web access reports are provided and, as with other platforms, it's possible to filter what websites employees can access.
-Users can receive notifications when specified websites are accessed and employees can be issued a customisable message when they access specified sites.
+Users can receive notifications when specified websites are accessed and employees can be issued a customizable message when they access specified sites.